Spring Garden Revival

 Contact Natick's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Natick is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
+Proper debris disposal is a key responsibility when performing lawn edging in Natick.
+From April through November, yard waste must be placed in biodegradable paper bags—plastic bags are not accepted, in accordance with guidance from MassDEP.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects like sidewalk replacement or beautification.
-Immediate cleanup is necessary to prevent storm drain contamination, and material staging should be contained and coordinated with street sweeping schedules.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects.
+Immediate cleanup is essential to prevent storm drain contamination and should be coordinated with street sweeping schedules.

 Natick Department of Public Works